ContentMine/workshop-resources/training-guidelines/how-to-setup-a-training.md

 * What are the crucial transformation events from one session to the next?
 * How do we manage them?
 How do we transfer the activity?

-prepare text snippets:
+prepare short, concise answer for these questions:
-* what is a fact?
+* What is a fact?
-* what is content mining?
+* What is content mining?
-* what is content mine?
+* What is content mine?
-* what is content mine good for?
+* What is content mining good for?
-* what is content mining good for?
+* What is ContentMine good for?
-* what does it have to do with the TDM exception?
+* What does it have to do with the TDM exception?

 ## Work out the Training

+### General
 * Don't pressure yourself and the participants: trainings must be easy going
 * Have a good balance between hands on sessions, social interactive sessions and theoretical talks.
-* Ask if people are hold back by others things out of their control to implement things learned
+* Ask if people are held back to implement things they learned by problems out of their control
-* Is there anywhere pressure in the timeline?
+* Is there pressure in the timeline?
 Keep spaces free to relax for everyone.
 People should never think “I need a break!”.
 * Make everyone happy: Hosts, participants and you, the facilitator!
-* create an inclusive and diverse space: no racism, no sexism, etc.
+* Create an inclusive and diverse space: no racism, no sexism, etc.
-* be clear about problems, limitations and advantages, but always offer a solution
+* Be open about problems, limitations and advantages, and always offer a way out.
-* identify transfers of different training blocks and formats and think about what is needed to change from one to another (e.g. to get from an World Cafe to a presentation).
+* Identify transfers of different training blocks and formats and think about what is needed to change from one to another (e.g. to get from an World Cafe to a presentation).
-* prepare offline alternatives, WIFI always can fail.
+* Prepare offline alternatives, WIFI always can fail.
 * Let participants group up (2-3-4), target: 4-6 groups
-* are you allowed to share your data with others?
+* Are you allowed to share your data with others?
-* are people excluded from some acitivies? e.g. non-devs
+* Are people excluded from some acitivies? e.g. non-devs
-* Do we assume anywhere pre-knowledge?
-Is the content to difficult?
+* Do we assume existing knowledge?
+Is the content too difficult?
+* Plan with time to change the room setup
+* Think about participants arriving late: how to include them most easily, how often will this happen?

 ### Workflow
-* plan with time to change the room setup
-* think about participants coming later in: how to include them most easily, how often will this happen?
-* seperate questions and tasks in different time phases:
+* Seperate questions and tasks in different time phases:
-  * conceptualizing
+  * Conceptualizing
-  * planning
+  * Planning
-  * executing
+  * Executing
-  * evaluating
+  * Evaluating
-* create a checklist for things which needs to be done (and when)
+* Create a checklist for things which needs to be done (and when)
-* check previous trainings: documents, PR work, lessons learned
+* Check previous trainings: documents, PR work, lessons learned
-* check the cumulative lessons learned document
+* Check the cumulative lessons learned document

 ### Session Formats

 #### Presentation
 * Presentations: offer basic advice how to present well
-* ask questions to the audience: have they heard of it? etc.
+* Ask questions to the audience: have they heard of it? etc.
-* tell a strong story
+* Tell a strong story
-* ask yourself: what is the purpose of the talk?
+* Ask yourself: what is the purpose of the talk?

 #### Hack Session
-This means a open space hack session, where everyone does something different and the faciliators are among the participants
+This means a open space hack session, where everyone does something different and the faciliators work with the participants.

-* think about different system requirements: OS, CPU power, inet bandwitdh, storage, RAM, pre-installed packages conflicts,
+* think about different system requirements: OS, CPU power, inet bandwidth, storage, RAM, pre-installed packages conflicts,

 #### On Screen tutorials
 This means a teaching method, where everyone watches a facilitor doing something on the screen.
 Often the participants are then replicating the things done on their own machine. (e.g. explaining iPython notebook)

-* take it easy and make intentional breaks to let users follow up.
+* Take it easy and make intentional breaks to let users follow up.
-* take yourself time to type and execute commands. be aware, that after executing the command, the command itself may disappear from the screen, so it is not visible anymore for the participants.
+* Take yourself time to type and execute commands.
+Be aware, that after executing the command, the command itself may disappear from the screen, so it is not visible anymore for the participants.
 When you want to use short-cuts like tab-completion, explain and show them.
 * Execute the tutorials in a sequential way and plan breaks when blocks are done
-* have in mind, that the beamer may has lower resolution
+* Have in mind, that the beamer may have lower resolution

 #### Discussion
 * Have a backup plan, if no one wants to start.
 * Try to distribute talk-time equally.
-* order people in a circle to get a sense of a common feeling
+* Order people in a circle to get a sense of a common feeling

 #### World Cafe
 TEXT FROM MOZFEST GOOGLE DOC